Fredrik Reinfeldt: Personal life

-In 1992, Fredrik Reinfeldt married Filippa Holmberg, a Stockholm County municipal politician for the Moderate Party.
+In 1992, Fredrik Reinfeldt married Filippa Holmberg, the daughter of Senior Captain Cay Holmberg and Ulla Molin.
+Holmberg was a Stockholm County municipal politician for the Moderate Party.
 During Fredrik's tenure as prime minister, Filippa Reinfeldt was County Councillor for healthcare issues (sjukvårdslandstingsråd) in Stockholm.
-After being elected Prime Minister in 2006, Reinfeldt moved into the prime minister's official residence, the Sager House, together with his wife and their three children, Ebba, Gustaf and Erik.
+After being elected prime minister in 2006, Reinfeldt moved into the prime minister's official residence, the Sager House, together with his wife and their three children, Ebba, Gustaf and Erik.
 On 7 March 2012 it became known that the couple had separated.
 On 11 July 2012 the couple signed their divorce papers with consideration of 6 months.
 On 20 February 2013 they signed the last papers which conducted their divorce.

 His father Bruno Reinfeldt was also formerly involved in local politics for the Moderate Party in Täby, but left all his political posts in February 2009 after having been arrested and later convicted for drunk driving.

 On 23 February 2015, Reinfeldt confirmed that he was now in a relationship with Roberta Alenius.
-Alenius served as Head of Communications (Chief of the Press Secretaries) at the Cabinet Office from 2006 to 2014, while Reinfeldt served as Prime Minister.
+Alenius served as Head of Communications (Chief of the Press Secretaries) at the Cabinet Office from 2006 to 2014, while Reinfeldt served as prime minister.
 On 2 May 2017, Alenius gave birth to Reinfeldt's fourth child and second daughter.
 The couple announced in 2022 that they had separated.
+In August 2025, Reinfeldt married Anna Nordin.

-During the 2006 election, it was brought to attention that Reinfeldt's paternal great-great-grandfather was an African American circus director from New York, John Hood, who had a son with Emma Dorotea Reinfeld, a maid from Eckau (now Iecava in present-day Latvia).
+During the 2006 election, it was brought to attention that Reinfeldt's paternal great-great-grandfather, John Hood, was an African American circus director from New York who had a son with Emma Dorotea Reinfeld, a maid from Eckau (now Iecava in present-day Latvia).
 Emma Dorotea Reinfeld later married the Swede Anders Karlsson, but her illegitimate son John kept his mother's surname.
 The spelling was later changed to Reinfeldt.
 He also has Italian ancestry, via his paternal grandmother.

 Personal opinions

 He has revealed that his personal distaste for the anti-immigration Sweden Democrats party is based on his partly African ancestry.

 Reinfeldt has said that he left the Church of Sweden when he was eighteen years old, critical of the left-leaning perspectives of the church.
-In an interview as Prime Minister he however said that he could not state if he believed in God, discussing his belief "that something exist that is not just about the scientific explanation for how the Earth was created.
+In an interview as prime minister he however said that he could not state if he believed in God, discussing his belief "that something exist that is not just about the scientific explanation for how the Earth was created.
 But exactly what it is I don't have an answer for, I am both searching and wondering."
 He was however married, and had his children baptized in the Church of Sweden.

-He has lately also attracted some attention as a political science fiction writer.
-His social dystopia "Det sovande folket" (The Sleeping People) was in 2013 featured as a play at Teater Alma in Stockholm.